gallagth/gallagth.github.io/index.md

 ### Research Assistant at the University of New South Wales, Sydney
 **Jan.
 2010 - Jul.
 2013**

-Principal fotware engineer for the SIMO (Simplified Information for Mobility and Orientation) project
+Principal software engineer for the SIMO (Simplified Information for Mobility and Orientation) project

 + Designed, implemented and tested an indoor positioning platform based on sensor fusion running fully on Android and partially on iOS.